Electrical and Electronic Equipment Act

 • the offering of electrical and electronic equipment by distributors for sale without correct registration of the producer (or his authorised representative) of this electrical and electronic equipment (number 4),

-• the enabling the offering or making available of electrical and electronic equipment whose producers are not correctly registered themselves or through an authorised representative by electronic marketplaces (number 4a),
+• the enabling of the offering or the provision of electrical and electronic equipment whose producers are not correctly registered themselves or through an authorised representative by operators of electronic marketplaces (number 4a),

 • the warehousing, packaging, addressing or dispatching by fulfilment service providers of electrical and electronic equipment whose producers are not correctly registered themselves or through an authorised representative (number 4b),